MoralisWeb3/bsc-node-setup/README.md

         type="application/javascript"></script>
 ```

-Then can we can create a JsonRpcProvider using our BSC Node url.
+Then we can create a JsonRpcProvider using our BSC Node url.

 ```javascript
 const BSC_NODE_URL = "YOUR MORALIS BSC NODE URL HERE";